Address

 Physical health

-Please let us know of any upcoming appointments your relative may have.
+Please let us know of any upcoming appointments your loved-one may have.
 It would be helpful if you could bring in a copy of the appointment letter.

-If your relative or friend wears hearing aids, dentures, or glasses, please let us know as this can greatly affect their communication.
-Please label these, if possible.
+If your loved-one wears hearing aids, dentures, or glasses, please let us know as this can greatly affect their communication.
+Please label these if possible.

 If there are any dietary requirements or allergies, please let us know.